PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

     words = remove_stopwords(words)
     return words
 ```
-However, for this post we're normalizing *sentences*, rather than *words*.
+For this post we're normalizing *sentences*, rather than *words*.

 ```python
 sents = normalize(flat_sent_token)
 print("Length of sentences list: ", len(sents))   # 3194
 ```

+**NOTE**: I think the process of stemming and lemmatization for makes more sense for words over sentences, so we won't use them here.

 ## Frequency